Start filling that water glass, because combating dryness is agenda item number one, ladies.

 2. Limit your shower time to 5-10 minutes a day.
 More frequent showers may strip the skin’s oily layer and deplete moisture.

-3. Say sayonara to scented soaps – if you’re using a soap or cleanser, stick with something simple and unscented.
+3. Say sayonara to scented soaps – if you’re using a soap or cleanser, stick with something simple and unscented like Kindra's Soothe Bath Soak.
+It's specifically formulated to consider the tender skin of women experiencing vulvar/vaginal discomfort or shifting vaginal pH during midlife and doesn't irritate sensitive intimate skin.

-4. Add Kindra’s Day-to-Night Booster Bundle to your wellness regimen, and you’ll not only enjoy restful sleep and increased mental clarity, but you’ll also give your skin added suppleness from the inside-out with these antioxidant-packed
+4. Add Kindra’s Core Supplement to your wellness regimen, and you’ll not only enjoy restful sleep and increased mental clarity, but you’ll also give your skin added suppleness from the inside-out with these antioxidant-packed pills.

-5. Practice mindful self-care, down there, with Kindra’s Daily Vaginal Lotion & Applicator, formulated with skin-critical vitamins and restorative lipids known to support skin hydration.
+5. Practice mindful self-care, down there, with Kindra’s Daily Vaginal Lotion, formulated with skin-critical vitamins and restorative lipids known to support skin hydration.

 6. It may seem like a no-brainer but be sure to apply moisturizer immediately after bathing or washing your hands.
 This helps plug the spaces between your skin cells and seal in moisture while your skin is still damp.
 Additionally, apply the SeeMe Smooth Out Recovery Serum to the back of your hands for a smoother and more hydrated look.